jasonrandrews/ml-embedded-eval-kit-example/README.md

 # [GitHub Codespaces](https://github.com/features/codespaces) and [Gitpod](https://gitpod.io)
-## Software example from the [Arm ML embedded evaluation kit](https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ml-embedded-evaluation-kit/+/HEAD/docs/documentation.md#arm_ml-embedded-evaluation-kit)
+## Software examples from the [Arm ML embedded evaluation kit](https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ml-embedded-evaluation-kit/+/HEAD/docs/documentation.md#arm_ml-embedded-evaluation-kit)

-### To get started open a GitHub Codespace or a [Gitpod workspace](https://gitpod.io/#https://github.com/jasonrandrews/ml-embedded-eval-kit-example) on this project!
+To get started open a GitHub Codespace or a [Gitpod workspace](https://gitpod.io/#https://github.com/jasonrandrews/ml-embedded-eval-kit-example) on this project!

+The default compiler is gcc for the applications and it is pre-installed in the container.
+To use Arm Compiler 6 follow the instructions below.

 ### Configure Flex license for Compiler 6